-All overhead mounted signal heads shall have backplates.
-The traffic signal mounting bracket be an articulated serrated bracket assembly that includes top and bottom signal mounting brackets and provides a rigid-mount for the traffic signal head.
+The traffic signal mounting bracket shall be universally adjustable.
 It shall include internal wiring capability, and three axes of traffic signal adjustment, as well as vertical height adjustment.
 All necessary hardware for complete installation on a mast arm shall be included.
 The mounting assembly shall be of a cable type.